Beneficial Artificial Intelligence in the Context of […]

 Crafting around beneficiality is an interdiciplinary, iterative process involving many diciplines

-Problem space are complex ethical issues in the way of beneficial intelligence
+Problem space are complex ethical issues in the way of beneficial AI

-Problem spaces can only be approached and their effects minimized but not solved.
+Problem spaces can only be approached and their effects minimized, but not always solved.

 Problem spaces are often hidden patterns and have to be actively uncovered to be approached.

 Problem spaces have many causes and have to be approached by multiple measures.

 Regarding the potential issues that arise with the creation of artificially intelligent systems we suggest a classification for bigger ethical problems.
 Approaching these issues is essential, as they conflict with the goal of an agent’s beneficial behavior in action.
 The concept of problem spaces and the suggested approaches represent an ongoing process and shall serve as guidance and inspiration for further work by ourselves and others.
 Problem spaces are not necessarily the most obvious problems one might think about when developing an artificial agent, but those with potential long term consequences that can result in serious implications for individuals and society.
 Problem spaces are high level patterns, existing across a broad range of similar scenarios and manifest themselves as concrete problems in different use cases.